xraypy/xraylarch/doc/tutorial/builtins.rst

     Round a number to a given precision in decimal digits (default 0 digits).
     This always returns a floating point number.
 Precision may be negative.

-.. function:: run(filename)

-    execute the larch text in a file as larch code. options:

 .. function:: set(list)

     create a new set: a collection of unique elements.